Nottingham-born Kevin Evans began his serious cricket with Calverton and in 1981, aged 17, joined the Notts Colts in the Bassetlaw League.

 He gained a place on the full time staff in 1984, making his first-class debut that summer v Cambridge University.
-His inability to gain a position in the senior side on a regular basis, earned him the soubriquet, ‘Ghost’.
+He played two further first-class matches in his debut season, against the touring Sri Lankans and West Indians, and featured in the John Player Special League.

 It is arguable that he ought to have been given a little bit more opportunity as a batsman, but he was mainly employed for his accurate bowling, right arm medium fast, which was specifically of use in One Day cricket.
+His inability to gain a position in the senior side on a regular basis, earned him the soubriquet, ‘Ghost’

-His younger brother Russell also played for Notts.
+His younger brother Russell also played in seven First-Class games for Notts.